English as a Second Language (MAT)

 Flexibility & Convenience

-With all courses available online, you can complete coursework on your schedule.
-Some of our students power through the entire program in just two years, while for others, the MAT program is a part-time pursuit along with their career and home life.
-We’re here to make a career in teaching work for you.
+With all courses available online, you can complete coursework on your schedule and student-teach in any accredited classroom.
+Some of our students complete the entire program in just two years, while others choose to pursue the MAT part-time, balancing it with their careers and home life.
+We’re here to make a career in teaching work for you!

 Next steps